gillesev/DDD-GillesE/src/code/transactions/README.md

 - placing an order
 - cancel an order

+### Diagram
+The domain model is described in DDDTraining.Transactions.Models and is centered around the ShoppingCart and the RetailOrder entities: see ClassDiagram.cd in Visual Studio.

 These APIs have been exposed in DDDTraining.Transactions.APIs.

 DDDTraining.Transactions.BackEnd.APIs groups all back-end APIs as APIs/Interfaces for intra domain communication (but not to outside world).

-The domain model is described in DDDTraining.Transactions.Models and is centered around the ShoppingCart and the RetailOrder entities.